Tectona Grandis. The King of Woods.

 - Teak can be sanded to a very smooth, near “glass-like” finish.

-- Teak can be stained to any hue, and even unfinished it retains a beautiful, natural patina
+- Teak can be stained to any color.
+Even when left unfinished it retains a beautiful, natural patina (which will silver over time)

 The biggest advantage to using teak…it’s simply beautiful.